Pittsburgh PA Motorcycle Accident Attorney

 - Punitive damages

 For those who have lost their custom bike in a collision, we will fight for you to have it restored if possible.
 If not, we will fight to get you the maximum amount of compensation possible.
+If a loved one has lost their life after a fatal motorcycle accident, contact our Pittsburgh wrongful death lawyers for compassionate support and expert legal help handling your case.

-How to Prove Your Motorcycle Accident Claim
+How to Prove Negligence in Your Motorcycle Accident Claim

-Before you can recover financial compensation for your medical bills and other losses, you or your attorney will need to prove your case.
+Before you can recover financial compensation for your medical bills and other losses, you or your Pittsburgh motorcycle accident attorney will need to prove your case.
 The burden of proof – a preponderance of the evidence – rests with the injured party during a personal injury lawsuit.
 This evidentiary standard requires enough clear and convincing evidence to establish that the defendant is responsible for the accident with at least a 50 percent certainty.

 Most motorcycle accident claims come down to negligence.
 A driver or party is negligent if they don’t use an appropriate amount of care, and this causes harm to others.
-An attorney can help you gather evidence to prove the elements of negligence.
+An Pittsburgh motorcycle accident attorney can help you gather evidence to prove the elements of negligence.
 Evidence may include a copy of your police report and medical records, photographs and videos, and testimony from qualified motorcycle accident experts.
 Working with an attorney from the very beginning of your injury claim can help you build the strongest case possible.

 What to Do After a Motorcycle Accident